BottleRocketStudios/iOS-UtiliKit/README.md

 This library provides several useful and often common additions for iOS applications.
 These extensions, protocols, and structs are designed to simplify boiler plate code as well as remove common "Stringly-typed" use cases.

 ### Key Concepts
-This library is divided into 4 parts.
+This library is divided into 5 parts.
 * Instantiation - This subspec changes "Stringly-typed" view instantiation, view controller instantiation, and reusable view dequeuing into type-safe function calls.
 * General - This subspec includes extensions for both FileManager and UIView.
 These simplify getting common URLs and programmatically adding views down to simple variables and function calls.
 * Version - This subspec simplifies the display of version and build numbers.
 * TimelessDate - This subspec is an abstraction away from Date and Calendar.
 It is primarily designed to be used for simple scheduling and day comparisons in which the time is less important that the actual day.
+* Container - This subspec provides a simple ContainerViewController without any built-in navigation construct.

 ### Usage
 #### Reusable Views